Charly1000/probook_450_g7/README.md

 Running MacOS Big Sur.
 So Catalina should also work

-- you have tow choices:
+# 2 Choices:
--- OC-folder: use only with SSDT injects and renames -- DSDT-folder: use only with one patched DSDT, like a real Mac
+- OC-folder: use only with SSDT injects and renames
+- DSDT-folder: use only with one patched DSDT, like a real Mac

 Hardware Specs:
 - CPU: i7-10510U